docksal/docksal/docs/content/core/volumes.md

                       ---> project_root volume
 ```

+Project containers do not access files on the host directly, so there is no performance penalty of using osxfs or NFS
+for containers.

 The benefits of this setup:

 - Native container file system performance for codebase reads and writes